NuninhoSousa25/3DGS_Babylonjs_based/README.md

 [Violation] 'setTimeout' handler took 146ms babylon.js:1 [Violation] 'requestAnimationFrame' handler took 152ms

-- Model Scale is not being trasmited by the url
+- Model Scale when trasmited by the url does not update the slider on page load

 - ------
 - default cube after error in loading model is not cleared when a new model is loaded after